An analysis of theories, research, and practice of small group communication in various contexts.

 The objective of this course is to teach effective small group communication and problem solving.
 This course requires the student to study group communication processes and to practice small group decision making as a team.
 The student will be taught theory and learn how to participate in small groups in application of that theory.
 This is a required course in the graduate program for an MA in Communication.
 It may also be used in some business curriculums that give instruction on decision making using the group process.

 Using Google Hangout, a group of 5–7 students will solve problems related to presented case studies.
 Students will have a meeting time and interact together as a group.
-In the event that students are unable to attend the group session (lasting from 1–4 hours over the course of 2 modules/weeks), they may use the Group Discussion Board option in Blackboard to communicate with group members.
+In the event that students are unable to attend the group session (lasting from 1–4 hours over the course of 2 modules: weeks), they may use the Discussions option in Canvas to communicate with group members.